Jellal-17/A1_Sim-to-real-IsaacLab/README.md

 ## Overview

-This repository serves as a template for building projects or extensions based on Isaac Lab.
-It allows you to develop in an isolated environment, outside of the core Isaac Lab repository.
+This repository is based on a template for building a quadruped robot Unitree A1 based on Isaac Lab.
+It allowed me to develop in an isolated environment, outside of the core Isaac Lab repository.

 **Key Features:**

-- `Isolation` Work outside the core Isaac Lab repository, ensuring that your development efforts remain self-contained.
+- `Isolation` Work outside the core Isaac Lab repository, ensuring that my development efforts remain self-contained.
-- `Flexibility` This template is set up to allow your code to be run as an extension in Omniverse.
+- `Flexibility` This template allowed my code to be run as an extension in Omniverse.

 **Keywords:** extension, template, isaaclab